IsmailBiswas/Django_chat/README.md

 # Docker Swarm

-#### **Seven** docker containers are used to build this application along with one Database volume and one file storage volume.
+#### **Six** docker containers are used to build this application along with one Database volume and one file storage volume.
 These seven containers are run in a docker swarm.

 1. **Django Application Container:** The main application where all application logic is implemented.
 Other containers satisfy the requirements of this container.